7th Grade Unit Plans

 -tetradic

 All seven activities have a different theme, keeping students engaged throughout the unit.
-For this particular activity, it has an ocean theme.
+For this particular activity, it has a fireworks theme.

 What will the students be doing?

-The students will be creating a poster in Canva that follows the knowledge of the scheme being covered.
+The students will be creating their own colors using a color calculator tool on a website link (provided).
+In Canva, they will fill out a table with the numerical values for their color's hue, saturation, and value, as well as give it a name.
 Then, the students will answer a reflective question about that scheme.
 I have provided all of the questions, however you can change and edit anything you would like with these templates.

 What will you receive?